 The Technology, Arts and Media Program offers three programs: a Minor in Technology, Arts and Media (MTAM) and a Certificate in Digital Media (CDM), and a Digital Media Bootcamp.
 Our programs are designed to teach students creative thinking, technical skills, and visual communication within creative studio-based environments.

-We are thrilled to have Alicia Gibb joining us as a lecturer for Fall 2014!
-Alicia will be teaching our Physical Computing course and will also be setting up our new BTU (Blow Things Up) Lab over in the Environmental Design Building.
-She will also be piloting our new course entitled, "Search: Information in the Digital Age" which will explore how to use technological tools to find the information that you need.
+We are thrilled that Alicia Gibb joined our team as a lecturer in Fall 2014!
+Alicia teaches our Physical Computing courses and directs ATLAS' new BTU (Blow Things Up) Lab over in the Environmental Design Building (ENVD 234).
+She is currently piloting our new course entitled, "Search: Information in the Digital Age" which explores how to use technological tools to find the information that you need.
 Read more about Alicia and her extensive experience with Physical Computing, Hackerspaces and Library Science: Read More

 General Engineering Students can now earn a focus in Technology, Arts & Media.